Tornadoes of 2007: May 6 (Romania)

 An F1 tornado hit the village of Borod in Bihor region in western Romania, 40 km east of Oradea.
 The tornado moved a truck, damaged roofs and snapped trees.

+May 8 (Dominican Republic)

+At least fifteen people, most of them soldiers, were injured and dozens of homes were destroyed by a tornado that hit the Dominican province of Dajabón.
+Among the injured are thirteen soldiers who were on duty at the Dominican-Haitian border and three civilians, according to data provided by health and relief authorities in Dajabón, 295 kilometers northwest of the capital.
+The injured were taken to the Matías Ramón Mella hospital in the province.
+The tornado occurred around 5:30 p.m. and was accompanied by heavy rain and hail.
+Dozens of trees and power poles were knocked down by the tornado, which has made traffic impossible in the town of Dajabón.
+Relief agencies said they did not have specific statistics on the damage caused by the phenomenon.
+In towns near Dajabón such as Clavellina, La Aviación and Lajas, the tornado damaged dozens of homes, caused flooding and buried agricultural plots.
+Authorities estimate that 70 percent of the power lines were damaged, leaving the area without power.
+The tornado could have likely been an EF2, with RD$150 million (Approximately 2.405.774 US dollars) on damage.

 May 9 (Northern Ireland)

 A tornado struck Carrickfergus, Northern Ireland (United Kingdom) resulting in roof damage and vehicle damage.
 There was one injury in the second tornado in five months to strike eastern Northern Ireland.
 The tornado of Carrickfergus was rated T2/F1.

 May 9 (Chad)

-A strong tornado struck Bebejia, Chad, destroying the town and killing 14 people.
+A strong tornado struck Bébédjia, Chad, destroying roughly 95% of the town and killing 14 people.
+Another tornado just hours later worsened the damage.

 May 11 (Poland and Ireland)

 During the late afternoon hours, two tornadoes struck eastern Poland.
 One of them hit the small villages of Chodorówka Stara and Kopciówka near Suchowola in Podlaskie (north-eastern Poland).
 The F1 tornado caused serious damage to roofs of houses and barns.
 The second tornado struck the village of Opole Lubelskie in Lubelskie (eastern Poland), destroying a circus tent.
 Up to 40 people were injured, most of them were children, who watched a circus show as the tornado struck the area.
 A tornado also hit the areas of Dunboyne and Ashbourne in County Meath (eastern Ireland) and caused light damage to roofs in this area.